EddyK28/PMD-Lua-Mod-Loader/Docs/PMD Lua/readme.md

-An incomplete list of system Lua Objects and Functions for Super Mystery Dungeon.
-No actual function documentation yet, sorry.
+Here's a complete list of PSMD Lua Functions, "Classes", Enums and whatnot.
+All items are marked with their address in the US executable, and some functions have actual documentation.
+Contributions are welcome.